se7esx/GRMOOD/README.md

 # PGR-MOOD
-Code for PGR-MOOD, we will relase soon
+Code for PGR-MOOD, we will relase soon.